02A

 • Work with conservationists to sample elephant tissues and derive healthy growing elephant cells.

-• Use gene editing tools that work like scissors to cut elephant DNA and provide a Mammoth sequence to incorporate into elephant cells in the same location.
+• Use gene editing tools that work like scissors to cut elephant DNA and provide a mammoth sequence to incorporate into elephant cells in the same location.

 06